 ILO/PLO/OO Action Plan Current Status Impact of Action PLO Distribute Title V Funds Choose an item.
-Ongoing For the first time since Foundation Title V funds have been available (2006/7) the Foundation office has partnered with the college for a plan to distribute \$165,000 from the fund to support Class Climate Software and the AVC2SCUB project.
-PLO Provide Program Grants Choose an item.
-Ongoing The Foundation continues to provide \$15,000/year to support program grants.
-This money is focused to support campus needs where other funds are not available.
+Ongoing For the first time since Foundation Title V funds have been available (2006/7) the Title v Funds - 0- 0 Foundation office has partnered with the college for a plan to distribute \$165,000 from the fund to support Class Climate Software and the AVC2SCUB project.

+PLO Provide Choose an item.
+The Foundation continues to provide \$15,000/year to support program grants.
+This

+Program Ongoing money is focused to support campus needs where other funds are not available.

+Grants Oligoliig

 Choose an item.

 Choose an item.